 over the course of many years, representing hundreds/thousands of hours, by dedicated bookseller members.

-Over the next few weeks all the reference materials will be made available on this site.
+Over the next few weeks, and months, all the reference materials will be made available on this site.

 The TomFolio site has been moved to a new home and it will take time to make all the materials available once again.

 The name of our website is taken from an 18th Century literary reference: 'The Tatler'